 My Favourite Flours for Baking Dog Treats

-Brown rice flour is my personal favourite for making roll-and-cute shaped dog treats.
-Brown rice flour is made from ground whole grain brown rice, whereas white is hulled and has substantially less nutritional value.
-Because it’s ground, it’s more digestible than straight up brown rice in homemade dog food too.
-When I started making dog food, I included cooked brown rice as part of our dogs’ purine moderation diet.
-Unfortunately, the rice usually went straight through.
-Now I just use it in treats.
-I buy my brown rice flour from an organic food supplier here in New Zealand that grinds their own flours, so it’s a bit coarser than some commercial varieties.
-Brown rice flour isn’t readily available from my local shops, so I went hunting online.
-Surprisingly, it’s more economical when bought in bulk this way too.
-Win win!
+Brown rice flour is a personal favourite for making roll-and-cut dog treats.
+Brown rice flour is made from ground whole grain brown rice, whereas white is hulled and has less nutritional value.
+Because it’s ground, it’s more digestible than the cooked brown rice in some homemade dog foods that sometimes just passes right through.
+I usually buy my brown rice flour from an organic food supplier here in New Zealand that grinds their own flours, so it’s a bit coarser than some commercial varieties.

-White rice flour is used occasionally, even though I prefer using brown.
-I keep a small quantity of white rice flour on hand for the rolling matt and cutters.
-I find it’s smoother than my preferred brown rice flour, so sometimes it’s handy.
+White rice flour is used occasionally.
+I keep a small quantity on hand for the rolling matt and cutters.
+It’s smoother than my usual brown rice flour, so sometimes it’s handy.
 As noted above, I buy a locally ground brown rice flour that’s a bit on the coarse side.

 Oats are my go-to for making dog-friendly meatballs and meatloaf-style cakes.
 Oats are inexpensive and healthy for dogs (and people).
-Oat flour is less available than rice flour here and much more expensive (although it’s fairly easy to make your own oat flour).
+Oat flour is less available here than rice flour and also more expensive, although it’s fairly easy to make your own oat flour.
+I’ve done it a few times now, and it’s something that I’d like to experiment more with in the future for biscuits.

 Keen to Try a Few Treats?